Protecting Paradise: How Low-Lying Maldives Prepares for Rising Seas

 The island nation’s unique geography – hundreds of pristine coral islands dotted along a double chain in the Indian Ocean, is what makes it a paradise destination, but it also leaves it susceptible to environmental change.

 Maldives islands are among the most low-lying in the world, sitting just a few feet above sea level, and as climate change causes sea levels to rise, there is a real risk that islands could be lost completely.
-Scientists believe that if global warming continues, within decades the Maldives could be swallowed up by the ocean.
+Scientists believe that if global warming continues, the country could be swallowed up by the ocean within decades.

-To understand this, we look back millions of years to a time when the earth’s shifting tectonics caused huge land masses to break up into the continents as we know them today.
+To understand this, we look back millions of years to when the earth’s shifting tectonics caused huge land masses to break into the continents as we know them today.

-This unique geological history has given rise to an uncertain future for the Maldives.
-Climate change threatens the nation’s very existence and so there is a real urgency in preserving its natural environment – and preparing for what lies ahead.
+This unique geological history has given the country an uncertain future.
+Climate change threatens the nation’s very existence, so there is a real urgency in preserving its natural environment and preparing for what lies ahead.

 Citizens on some of the most outlying and vulnerable islands have already been relocated to islands with better natural protections.

-The construction of island sea walls such as the one surrounding the capital Male´ are a possibility, but all this takes funds.
-The Government has set out its commitment to supporting and investing in tourism as the country’s main means of generating funds for climate change defences, as well as seeking financial help internationally.
+The construction of island sea walls, such as the one surrounding the capital Male, is possible, but all this takes funds.
+The Government has set out its commitment to supporting and investing in tourism as the country’s main means of generating funds for climate change defences and seeking international financial help.

-Equally as important as preparing defences for the future, is education around what is happening right now and taking steps to combat climate change at its source.
+Equally as important as preparing defences for the future is education about what is happening right now and taking steps to combat climate change at its source.

-The Maldives has taken action on plastic waste, passing an ambitious law to ban single-use plastics nationwide by 2025 and also banning the import of plastic bags.
-Single use plastics are already banned in all Maldivian schools.
+The Maldives has taken action on plastic waste, passing an ambitious law to ban single-use plastics nationwide by 2025 and banning the import of plastic bags.
+Single-use plastics are already banned in all Maldivian schools.

-There are no widespread recycling programmes in Maldives, but over the past couple of years state-run Waste Management Corporation (WAMCO) has collaborated with Parley for the Oceans – an environmental organisation dedicated to reducing ocean plastic pollution – to establish an innovative plastic recycling laboratory in Malé City.
+There are no widespread recycling programmes in the country, but over the past couple of years, state-run Waste Management Corporation (WAMCO) has collaborated with Parley for the Oceans – an environmental organisation dedicated to reducing ocean plastic pollution – to establish an innovative plastic recycling laboratory in Malé City.

 There is a range of volunteer and community education programmes, from beach clean-ups to sea turtle preservation, to raise environmental awareness among visitors and citizens.
 School children and fishermen have been mobilised to clear plastic waste from the waters and beaches, and tourists can get involved in a range of activities to protect marine life and coral reefs.

 If the Maldives has long been your dream destination, be sure to visit sooner rather than later.
-While we may not know what the future holds for this spectacular island nation, right now crystal waves, coral reefs, white sand beaches, and all the luxurious amenities you could ask for, are waiting for you!
+While we may not know what the future holds for this spectacular island nation, crystal waves, coral reefs, white sand beaches, and all the luxurious amenities you could ask for are waiting for you!